Species of Thailand

 Intermediate horseshoe bat

-Rhinolophus affinis, the intermediate horseshoe bat, is a bat species of the Rhinolophidae family that is very widespread throughout much of South Asia, southern and central China and Southeast Asia.
+The intermediate horseshoe bat (Rhinolophus affinis) is a bat species of the family Rhinolophidae (“nose crest”) that is very widespread throughout much of the Indian subcontinent, southern and central China and Southeast Asia.
 It is listed by IUCN as Least Concern as it is considered common where it occurs, without any known major threats.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.